Work at Camp Michigania Walloon

-If you are hired as a Camp Michigania program staff member, plan on moving in a day prior to your start date.
-Work will begin at 8 a.m. on your start date (unless otherwise listed) and will end at the end of the work day on Aug.
-31. Due to the importance of staff training, and to the fact that we expect that all weeks of camp will be filled, strong preference will be given to those applicants who are able to work the complete length of the contract.
-If you have any conflicts with the dates listed, it is your responsibility to bring them forward before or during your interview.
+If you are hired as a program staffer at Camp Michigania, plan on moving to camp the day before your start date.
+Your first day of work will begin at 8 a.m. on your start date — unless otherwise listed on your employment agreement — and will end after the end of the workday Saturday, Aug.
+29, 2020.
+Move-out is not required until the following day.
+Due to the importance of Staff Training and the fact that we expect all weeks at camp to be at capacity, strong preference will be given to candidates who are able to work the complete term of employment.

 Program staff members are responsible for ensuring a successful and enjoyable experience for all campers.
 The teaching of skills and enhancement of abilities is a major function of all staff members.
 Enforcement of safety rules and guidelines for each area is a responsibility shared by all staff members.
 Staff members work with and report to their Area Leaders.
 Although program staff members are hired primarily for a specific program area, they may be expected to assist in different areas, or even be reassigned, as needed.